As more Deshaun Watson accusers go public, their attorney rails against quarterback’s response

 Buzbee declined to provide any of his clients for interviews, however, and asked The Washington Post not to contact them.
 He praised Solis as “a warrior” for ignoring his advice to drop the case, out of concern for the duress inherent in a high-profile lawsuit involving accusations of sexual wrongdoing against someone wealthy and famous.
 He said Solis endured harassing comments on social media, including a few death threats, after she spoke at a news conference April 6.

-Watson, as Buzbee expected, hired Hardin, the criminal defense attorney whose long list of high-profile cases includes those involving former Houston Astros pitcher Roger Clemens, former Houston Rockets Calvin Murphy and Steve Francis, and the accounting firm Arthur Andersen.
+Watson, as Buzbee expected, hired Hardin, the criminal defense attorney whose long list of high-profile cases includes those involving former Houston Astros pitcher Roger Clemens, former Houston Rockets Calvin Murphy and Steve Francis, and accounting firm Arthur Andersen.
 In his first extensive public remarks about the case last week, Hardin criticized Buzbee and his clients for engaging in a “new kind of extortion using social media and salacious innuendo.”

 Buzbee laughed and mocked this defense and other remarks Hardin made last week.